With tropical flavors, these refreshing frozen treats will help beat the summer heat in a very delicious way.

 Now that we’ve mastered the art of pineapple dicing, try out this Pineapple Basil Chicken and Rice or this Pineapple and Chicken Fried Rice Cup.
 You can also learn how to make this Soy Glazed Salmon With Pineapple Rice.

-If you’re in the mood for something more savory, stay on the Latin American theme by making this boxed Mexican rice.
+If you’re in the mood for something more savory, stick with the Latin American theme by trying this Mexican Rice Recipe.